wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 **Guiding Question**

-A zero-mean WSS process has PSD
+An underwater-acoustics laboratory has estimated the normal ambient-noise spectrum at a seabed hydrophone.
+To test a passive-sonar detector, it needs a causal real-time generator that produces realistic ocean background noise from unit-variance white noise; during deployment, it also wants an inverse prefilter that turns the normal background into white residuals so that weak transient sounds from a target stand out more clearly.
+After normalization, the target PSD is

 $$R_x(z)=\frac{1}{(1-0.5z^{-1})(1-0.5z)}.$$

-Find a causal, stable, minimum-phase shaping filter driven by unit-variance white noise that generates this process.
-Then find a causal whitening filter and explain what its output represents.
-Could a different spectral factor generate the same PSD, and if so, why is the minimum-phase one preferred?
+What causal, stable shaping filter should the laboratory implement, and what causal whitening filter should precede the passive-sonar detector?
+What does the whitened residual represent acoustically?
+Could another real-time generator reproduce the same hydrophone PSD, and why is the minimum-phase design the useful engineering choice?

 §3 solves the forward problem “filter $\rightarrow$ spectrum.”
 This inverse problem requires the new factorization ideas of §4.